-BDO Professional Services had indicated they were unwilling to continue in office as External Auditors of the Company.
-As such, their services were discontinued and PKF Professionals Services nominated in their place.
-A resolution will be proposed at the Annual General Meeting to appoint Auditors and authorize Directors to determine their remuneration.
+PKF Professional Services (External Auditors) have indicated their willingness to continue in office as External Auditors of the Company.
+A resolution will be proposed at the Annual General Meeting to authorize Directors to determine their remuneration.

-16. LIST OF MAJOR CUSTOMERS
+16. LIST OF MAJOR CUSTOMERS (BOOKSELLERS)

-(BOOKSELLERS)